 Exploring Unique Investments

-Chasefield Capital offers opportunities in single investment concepts to examine unique prospects in various assets and strategies.
+Chasefield Capital creates opportunities in single investment concepts to examine unique prospects in various assets and strategies.
 These can range from Regulation D funds to private, limited partnerships, covering a broad range of expected returns and risks.

 What are alternative investments?

 Often investors seek opportunities away from traditional diversified portfolios.
 They look to take idiosyncratic risk with the goal of either filling a void in their portfolio, or outright seeking higher returns.
 These investors are comfortable with the associated higher potential risk.